 WPML needs to know which languages you are able to translate to know which jobs it can send you.
-If a client tries to send a job that requires languages you have not set up in Translation Hub, they will not be able to submit it.
+Clients will not be able to send jobs that require languages you have not set up in the Translation Hub.

 To add a client, go to Clients, and click the Add New Client button.